 Please see a doctor to rule out rheumatoid arthritis, advanced osteoarthritits, gout, fractures, and infections as they require medical attention as soon as possible.

-To appreciate how craniosacral therapy and energetic unwinding can promote joint health, let’s briefly look at the various joints in our body as well as the structures that surround these joints.
+To appreciate how craniosacral therapy and energetic unwinding can reduce joint pain and stiffness, let’s briefly look at the various joints in our body as well as the structures that surround these joints.

-The ribs articulate (connect to) with the breast bone (sternum) in the front and the vertebrae in the back, while the collar bones (clavicles) connect with the sternum and the shoulderblades (scapulae) at the bony extension called acromion.
+The ribs connect to the breast bone (sternum) in the front and the vertebrae in the back, while the collar bones (clavicles) connect with the sternum and the shoulder blades (scapulae) at the bony extension called acromion.

 Costochondritis refers to the inflammation of the cartilage that connects the ribs to the sternum, and may be caused by accidental trauma, physical strain, or during pregnancy as the expanding uterus pushes the inner organs upward into the thorax.